jeffskinnerbox/blog/content/ideas/amazon-echo-alexa-and-plex.md

 * Alexa, ask Plex to play some music
 * Alexa, ask Plex to play music by Bob Marley
+* Alexa, ask Plex to play the album Desire by Bob Dylan
 * Alexa, ask Plex to pause
 * Alexa, ask Plex to stop